cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 Things could be wonderful if there were no mutable data/types.
 But there are.

-In the following let's see how that goes and would approaches could be attempted and why they ultimately fail.
+In the following let's see how that goes and what approaches could be attempted and why they ultimately fail.

 For all of the following we use this type: